Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - The fan rooms consist entirely of close-together fans.
 In the final, they've been made further apart and other objects (such as platforms and conveyor belts) are added to these rooms.

-- A section underneath the fans with boxes, a spring and life box is missing.
+- A section underneath the fans with boxes, a spring, and a 1-Up box is missing.

-- There is a duck enemy in the room between the first and second fan rooms.
+- There is an untextured duck enemy in the room between the first and second fan rooms.
 In the final, there are rings forming a cross shape.

 - The second fan room has a door that is not in the final.